 For this reason, universities and colleges in the United States take their students’ writing samples very seriously.
 Nearly every educational institution in the USA now requires all students, both foreign and native born, to produce a writing sample as part of the entrance requirements.

-Depending upon your results on the Michigan test, you may be asked to complete a writing sample/assessment.
-This sample, along with your results on the Michigan Test, will determine which English course(s) you will need to take.
+Depending upon your results on the CaMLA Test, you may be asked to complete a writing sample/assessment.
+This sample, along with your results on the CaMLA Test, will determine which English course(s) you will need to take.

 Here is some information about the writing sample.

 - You are encouraged to take the test on a computer, but you may use pen and paper if you do not have computer skills.

 - You will be given two (2) topics, but you must choose and write about only one (1) of the topics.

 - You will be given one hour to complete the test.

 - You will NOT be allowed to use any outside resources.
 You cannot use a dictionary, thesaurus, style-book, notes or the Internet.

 - Take enough time to read the four topics carefully and select the one topic that will allow you to write the best paper you can.

 - Spend some time thinking about what you are going to write before you start writing.
 You may want to note ideas and/or vocabulary that you want to include.
 You may do this on scrap paper that will be provided.